 Overall, tuition is going to be significantly cheaper at a community college than it will be at a university.

-According to the U.S. Department of Education, the average annual cost for a four-year public institution was $19,488 during the 2015-2016 school year (the most recent federal data available).
-That’s nearly double the $10,091 average cost for a two-year institution in the same academic year.
+According to the U.S. Department of Education, the average annual cost for a four-year public institution was $9,400 during the 2020-2021 school year (the most recent federal data available).
+That’s more than double the $3,900 average cost for a two-year institution in the same academic year.

 “If you’re thinking about having to borrow money, you’re essentially cutting that amount of borrowing in half,” says money expert Clark Howard.
 “Is it better to have $100,000 in student loan debt or $50,000 in student loan debt?
 When push comes to shove, that’s a higher priority to me.”